 Hello.
-This is a temporary website to let you know I exist, particularly if you’re interested in taking an upcoming fall workshop at the Sitka center.
-A new permanent site is being built.
+This is a temporary website to let you know I exist, particularly if you’re interested in taking a mythic voice workshop in writing & mask-making at the Art Center in G.J., Colorado this summer or a the same workshop in the fall at the Sitka center in Oregon.
+A new permanent site should be up by early fall.

-I’m a fiction writer, essayist and poet, originally from Minnesota, and I’ve taught, coached, and encouraged writers for 25 years.
-My goal is always to hear a writer’s strongest, singing voice, and to help each person write without fear, honestly, sensually and with authority.
-There’s a shelf of books in my office that has emerged from their hard work.
+I’m a fiction writer, essayist and poet, originally from Minnesota, and I’ve taught and coached writers for 25 years.
+My goal is always to hear a writer’s strongest, singing voice, and to help each person write honestly, without fear and with authority.
+A shelf of books in my office has emerged from their hard work.

-Right now I have an unusual job; I write poems about the dying and those who possess the tenderness, skill and compassion to take care of them.
-It’s a year-long poet-in residence position, to culminate in a book that a Colorado hospice, Hope West, will publish.
+Right now I have an unusual job; I write poems about the dying and those who possess the skill and compassion to take care of them.
+It’s a year-long poet-in residence position, to culminate in a book that a Colorado hospice, Hope West, will publish this fall.